seancraven/CDS_book/_sources/Chapter_3/SimpleTrans.md

 ## Structure and Overview
 before, diving into using the package, a high level overview of what it does is useful.
 After you have downloaded the package, it runs calculate_optical_depths_from_hitran.py.
-When this script is the absorption spectra from hitran are downloaded.
+When this script is run the absorption spectra from HITRAN are downloaded.
 Then a [relational database](rd) is created.
 This database is populated, by calculating absorption coefficients$(molecules/cm^2)$ and optical depths, of blocks of atmosphere,
 \begin{equation}
 OD = k(\nu, T, P)\cdot [X],
 \end{equation}